PlGGS/spotify-keys/README.md

 Spotify Keys
 ------------------------
-By: Blake Boris/PlGGS
+By: Blake Boris

 ------------------------

 This simple application is made to be placed in one's startup folder, and used for easily switching between songs while using Spotify for Windows.

-You can download the latest release [here](https://github.com/PlGGS/spotify-keys/releases/tag/1.0).
-(You must also download the DLL for now.)
+You can download the latest release [here](https://github.com/PlGGS/spotify-keys/releases/tag/1.1).

 ------------------------
 ### Key Commands